muhme/joomla-branches-tester/README.md

 Some more optional arguments for System Tests are:

-* Browser to be used: Choose between electron (default), firefox, chrome, or edge.
 * Test spec pattern: All test specs (except the installation) are used by default.
+* Browser to be used: Choose between electron (default), firefox, chrome, chromium or edge.

+:point_right: Which browser is available in the Cypress Docker container depends on your platform.
+              You can check this with: `docker exec jbt-cypress cypress info`.

 As an example, run all the test specs (except the installation) on 5.1 instance with Mozilla Firefox:
 ```